Walk Like an Egyptian: Music video

-In a popular scene from the video, Hoffs was filmed in a close-up where her eyes moved from side to side, looking left and right.
-When asked about the scene in an interview, Hoffs explained that she was looking at individual audience members during the video shoot, which took place with a live audience.
-Looking directly at individual audience members was a technique she used to overcome stage fright, and she was unaware that the camera had a close-up on her while she was employing this technique, switching between one audience member on her left and one on her right.
+In a popular scene from the video, Susanna Hoffs was filmed in a close-up where her eyes moved from side to side.
+When asked about the scene in an interview, she explained that she was looking at individual audience members during the video shoot, which took place with a live audience.
+Looking directly at individual audience members was a technique she used to overcome stage fright and she was unaware that the camera had a close-up on her while she was using this technique, switching between one audience member on her left and one on her right.

 1990 re-release

-In 1990, "Walk Like an Egyptian" was re-issued as a single in the UK to promote the Bangles' Greatest Hits album.
-It featured new remixes for the song called Ozymandias Remix.
+In 1990, "Walk Like an Egyptian" was reissued as a single in the UK to promote the Bangles' Greatest Hits album.
+It included new remixes for the song called Ozymandias Remix.
 It charted at number 73 in the UK.

 Airplay restrictions

-"Walk Like an Egyptian" was one of the songs which were claimed to have been banned by Clear Channel following the September 11, 2001 attacks.
-Snopes in researching this found that the list was simply suggestions regarding songs to be sensitive about when deciding what to play.
+"Walk Like an Egyptian" was one of the songs which were claimed to have been banned by Clear Channel following the September 11 attacks.
+In researching this, Snopes found that the list was simply suggestions regarding songs to be sensitive about when deciding what to play.
 It was also included in a "list of records to be avoided" drawn up by the BBC during the Gulf War.